 - White Chocolate Chips: This is where the creamsicle flavor really comes in!
 In addition to the vanilla extract, the white chocolate chips add that extra flavor and texture.

 - Cream: Add the butter and sugar to the bowl of a mixer.
 Zest the orange on top of the sugar.
 And cream for 1 minuts.
 Next add in the egg and egg yolk, vanilla extract, and orange juice.
 Mix to combine with hand or stand mixer.

 - Add dry ingredients: flour, baking soda, baking powder, and salt.

-- Once dry and wet ingredients are incorporated, add in the white chocolate chips and mix until they are evenly distributed.
+- Mix: Combine the batter and add in the white chocolate chips and mix until they are evenly distributed.

-- Use a small cookie scoop (or tablespoon), scoop dough onto a cookie sheet, and press additional white chocolate chips if desired.
-Chill in the freezer for 30 minutes.
+- Scoop: Use a small cookie scoop (or tablespoon), scoop dough onto a cookie sheet, and press additional white chocolate chips if desired.
+Chill for two hours on sheet.

 - Any type of orange will work fine here.
 But if you don’t have a fresh orange, or prefer to use orange extract, adjust the recipe to 1 tsp of extract to replace the juice and zest.